A nonlinear homogenization-based perspective on the soft modes and effective energies of some conformal metamaterials: Introduction

 We are not the first to consider lower bounds for the effective energies of nonlinearly elastic systems.
 There is, in particular, a certain analogy between our work and the use of elastic energy minimization to study martensitic transformation (see for example \cite{bhattacharya2003microstructure,rindler2018calculus}).
-In that area, one considers an elastic energy density $W(Du)$ with finitely many ``nonlinear wells'' (one for each martensitic phase).
+In that area, one considers an elastic energy density $W(Du)$ with finitely many ``nonlinear wells'' (one for each martensitic phase)\footnote{In more detail: one considers a frame-indifferent energy density $W \geq 0$ such that the set where $W=0$ has the form $SO(3)E_1 \cup \ldots \cup SO(3)E_k$; here $k$ is the number of martensite variants and each $E_j$ is a symmetric $3 \times 3$ matrix, which we call the ``energy-free strain'' of the $j$th variant.}.
 The analogue of our effective energy density is the quasiconvexification $QW$ of $W$, and the analogue of a soft mode is a deformation $u$ such that $QW(Du)=0$.
 (Roughly speaking, this means the deformation $u$ can be accommodated by an asymptotically energy-free mixture of martensite variants.)
 There are, however, some major differences between our problem and martensitic transformation: (a) the energy-free strains achieved by mechanisms form a continuum, while the energy-free strain of a martensite variant is a single symmetric matrix; and (b) in some systems (for example the Kagome metamaterial) there can be infinitely many mechanisms, for which we have no explicit formulas or classification; in martensitic transformation, by contrast, there are finitely many variants whose energy-free strains are known from experiments.
 In view of these differences, it is perhaps not surprising that the methods by which we identify the soft modes of mechanical metamaterials are quite different from those that have been used to understand energy-free mixtures of martensite variants.